-The MHRA encourages applications for membership from postgraduate researchers in 2012.
+The MHRA encourages applications for membership from postgraduate researchers.
 Postgraduates registered for a higher degree in the modern humanities* are eligible for up to three years' free membership, including access to the online versions of the following prestigious MHRA journals: The Modern Language Review; The Yearbook of English Studies; Austrian Studies; Portuguese Studies; The Slavonic and East European Review; The Year's Work in Modern Languages.

 Postgraduates seeking to publish articles are encouraged to submit their work to MHRA journals for consideration.

 If any postgraduates would like to put their names forward as potential book reviewers for the Modern Language Review, please contact the relevant section editor or editors (contact details are available here under 'Further Information - View guidelines for submission'), specifying your area or areas of research interest.

 The interests and views of postgraduate members are important to the Association who would like to ensure that they continue to be represented at MHRA Committee level.
 This will allow postgraduate members to influence the ways in which the MHRA supports postgraduate studies in the future.